Customizing the login page

 {% block stylesheets_page %}

-{{ encore_entry_link_tags('page.sign-in') }}
+{{ encore_entry_link_tags('css.sign-in') }}

 {% endblock %}

-php bakery bake
+php bakery assets:build

 Your new CSS file should be loaded when you refresh the page and you should see the result: